myrthereuver/ExpertInteractionsZeroShotSexism/README.md

 (2) A Python notebook used to analyze this data.

 **Data:**
-An anonymized version of the definition versions, corresponding to the definition Table in the paper's appendix, called "xxxx.pkl"
+An anonymized version of the definition versions, corresponding to the definition Table in the paper's appendix: xxxx.pkl

 ## Folder PartVI_Modelling
 **Software:**
 Requires the definition dictionary from Part III.

 #### GPT:
-Running predictions:
+Running predictions: xxx.ipynb

-Postprocessing of results + evaluation:
+Postprocessing of results + evaluation: xxx.ipynb

 #### LLaMa:
-Running predictions:
+Running predictions: xxx.ipynb

-Postprocessing of results + evaluation:
+Postprocessing of results + evaluation: xxx.ipynb

 **Results:**

 A dictionary of predictions: xxx.pkl

-A dictionary of the metrics of the classification results: xxxx.pkl A notebook presenting in its output the modelling results over each dataset, by each expert: xxxx.ipynb
+A dictionary of the metrics of the classification results: xxxx.pkl

+A notebook presenting in its output the modelling results over each dataset, by each expert: xxxx.ipynb